 What are the travel requirements and required documents for the Morocco eVisa?

 Proof of residence: If you live in a country different from your country of origin, you will have to provide a document as proof of residence.
-This could be a utility bill or a rental agreement.

 The visa requirements state that you need to enter Morocco on the dates specified on the electronic visa application form, so make sure to plan ahead.
 The electronic visa will prove to Moroccan customs authorities that you are authorized to enter the country.

 PLEASE NOTE: Nationals of Azerbaijan, Guatemala, India, Israel, Jordan, and Thailand, only need to present their passport and application photo scan to apply.